josephlarralde/arduinoAnalogsInToSerial/README.md

 ### Pure data patch

-The `analogsInFromSerial.pd` file shows how to parse the serial input with pure data vanilla.
+The `analogsInFromSerial.pd` patch shows how to parse the serial input with pure data vanilla.